jeff-bilik/jeff-bilik.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a sociologist of migration and housing, researching how private ownership and market reforms in formerly socialist societies have transformed the politics of citizenship.
+I am a sociologist of immigration and housing.
+I am interested in how delegating citizenship and welfare administration to private actors affects migrant outcomes.
+My research addresses why private citizens in formerly socialist societies have surprisingly become authoritative gatekeepers for welfare and migrant legal status.

-My dissertation focuses on Russia, the 4th largest global destination for migrant labor, and traces how private homeowners have come to redefine national boundaries and maintain migrant exclusion.
+My dissertation focuses on Russia, the fourth largest global destination for migrant labor, and traces how private homeowners have come to redefine national boundaries and maintain migrant exclusion.

+In collaboration with critical legal and computer science scholars, another strand of my research focuses on the rise of tech contractors and legal software in US welfare governance.

-My work develops comparative perspectives for the role of private authority in civic inclusion, social welfare, and legal status.
+My work develops comparative perspectives for the role of private authority in citizenship governance and administration.